Support Dogs? Isn’t that just for the blind?

 Where do I get one?

-The primary organization in BC, is the BC Guide Dog Services.
+One organization in BC, is the BC Guide Dog Services.
 There may be a wait list, so I would encourage people to apply as soon as possible.

 If you are looking for a pet companion for your child, it’s worth having a look at Pacific Assistance Dogs VIP dogs.
 These are dogs which were found not suitable for support dog services, but are well trained and may be suitable for certain youngsters.